Gabendi/cpp_bignum/README.md

  - -f: Read from file.
 Requires --input <input_path> option provided.
  - -i, --input: File path to input txt file.
  - --help: Invoke for more instructions.

+ ## Important note
+The program accepts inputs line-by-line to have a more readable way of using huge numbers.
+The program evaluates the given expression after the first empty line.

  ## Example input